-To summarise, we’re happy to recieve visitors - especially ones who give us plenty of notice!
-But if you haven't contacted us in advance, then our dive marshalls are instructed to turn you away.
+To summarise, we’re happy to receive visitors - especially ones who give us plenty of notice!
+But if you haven't contacted us in advance, then our dive managers are instructed to turn you away.

 Sat-nav users should follow directions to MK2 3BB.